Poseidon-ZKP/merkle-forest/README.md

 ## Terminology
 * [identity](https://semaphore.appliedzkp.org/docs/guides/identities): a triple consisting of a trapdoor, a nullifier and a commitment.
 The commitment is computed from the trapdoor and nullifier and is inserted as a leaf in the groups it belongs to.
 * Group: In the Semaphore protocol, a Merkle tree.
 In our proposal, a Merkle forest.
-* Privacy/anonimity guarantee: a security parameter, the higher it is the lower the probability a member can be exposed in a group.
+* Privacy Guarantee: a security parameter, the higher it is the lower the probability a member can be exposed in a group.
 In the Semaphore protocol above, it is the depth of the Merkle tree.
 For a guarantee $g$, the Merkle tree can store $2^g$ leaves, so the minimum exposure probability, achieved when the group reaches its maximum capacity, is $1/2^g$.
 * Max group size.
 Max number of members a group can host.
 In the Semaphore protocol, this is the number of leaves the Merkle tree can store.
 * EG: Elastic Group, whose size grows dynamically.